nuagenetworks/monolithe/README.md

 To generate the `vspk` API Documentation, run the following command (after having generated a `vspk`):

-    $ generate-vspkdoc
+    $ generate-sdkdoc

-The generated documentation will be available in `docgen/vspkdoc`
+The generated documentation will be available in `docgen/sdkdoc`

 ### Generate VSD Server ReST API documentation